 Start typing what you want to include there:

 When you’re happy with your flyer, make sure to save it.
 You can print it from Word, or save it as a PDF to print it.
-The dark background will eat up toner, so a laser printer is best if you have access to one.
-If not, check pricing at places like FedEx Kinko’s, Staples, or other office supply stores.
+The darker and more saturated colors will eat up toner, so a laser printer is best if you have access to one.
+If not, check pricing at places like FedEx, Staples, or other office supply stores near you.
 Depending on the quantity that you get printed and on what kind of paper, expect to pay anywhere between 20 cents and 90 cents per color copy.

 Here’s another place to download a free certificate that you can print to write patients’ names, the weight of their candy contributions, and how much you paid them.
 We made the certificate design 2-to-a-page to save you paper, so use a paper slicer to cut the pages in half.
-In addition, we’re including a letter-size poster with a letter writing prompt on it.
-You can display this in a plastic document holder with a stack of the letter writing flyers next to it.
+In addition, we’re including letter-size posters with letter writing prompts on them that match the flyer options.
+You can display the letter poster of your choice in a plastic document holder with a stack of the letter writing flyers next to it.
 Have fun with this service project!